CuiDachao/CuiDachao/README.md

 - 👀 I’m interested in AI tech and biology tool dev.
 - 🌱 I’m currently learning molecular design
 - 💞️ I’m looking to collaborate on AIDD startup company
-- 📫 How to reach me china shanghai
+- 📫 Reach me china shanghai

 <!---
 CuiDachao/CuiDachao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.